-CULN 1108 Basic Baking 2 class hours, 4 laboratory hours
+CULN 1108 Basic Baking

-Prerequisite: HOSP 1107
+Prerequisite: HOSP 1107, CULN 1110 or Permission of instructor

 This course is designed to develop the fundamentals of baking science in the preparation of a variety of products.
 The use and care of baking equipment is stressed.